Smart buildings, explained – here’s what they mean for the built environment

 Perhaps the most significant benefit of smart buildings for the built environment is what they could mean for sustainability.

-Operational emissions – the greenhouse gas resulting from a building’s usage post-construction – account for 28% of all global energy related carbon emissions.
+Operational emissions – the greenhouse gas resulting from a structure’s usage post-construction – account for 28% of all global energy related carbon emissions.
 Designing new structures (and retrofitting existing ones) with smart building technology can help dramatically reduce energy consumption, resource usage and, subsequently, reduce their carbon footprint.

 2. Cost-savings